The-One-Reborn-developer/curriculum-vitae/source/english_python_developer/cv.typ

 • Implemented user recognition by bank cards, which potentially increased partners' MRR by \$34,387.

+• Completely reworked the datasets for training the CV model: corrected errors/typos, brought them to a single format.
+Wrote validator scripts and formatters for this.
+Result: increased accuracy of the CV model by 3.2% *(Appendix 3)*.

 • Negotiated with partners from Romania and France on the specifics of the product being created.

 Stack: Python, JavaScript, SQL, Bash, Supabase ORM, Supabase, Flask, Celery, RabbitMQ, Postman, Git, REST, API.